 Joseph Smith declared that the Book of Mormon was "the most correct of any book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts, than by any other book."
 (HC 4:461) Ezra Taft Benson noted, "Just as the arch crumbles if the keystone is removed [see illustration], so does all the Church stand or fall with the truthfulness of the Book of Mormon."
 (Conference Report, Oct.
 1986, 6; or Ensign, Nov.
 1986, 6) [Alan C. Miner, Personal Notes] [See Title Page, "If there are faults they are the mistakes of men"]

-Title Page Sealed up by the Hand of Moroni:
+Sealed By the Hand of Moroni

 Wade Brown writes: